sotnir/NENAH-BIDS/README.md

  - [MRIQC](https://mriqc.readthedocs.io/en/stable/): For QA of sMRI (T1w) and fMRI
  - For dMRI:
      - Make a pipeline that is BIDS compatible (fairly simple get data from BIDS /rawdata folder and just use non BIDS /derivatives folder as the output).
 A lot of what we want to do can be found in [BATMAN](https://mfr.osf.io/render?url=https://osf.io/pm9ba/?direct%26mode=render%26action=download%26mode=render)
-     - Install CUDA 8.0 or 9.1 on the linux workstation
      - Use the QC output that FSL eddy generates, or use eddy_quad.
 That means that we have to implement the pre-proc pipeline up and until EDDY (which have to be run with slice-to-volume correction), i.e. run eddy with flag that generates qc
  - BIDS conversion:
      - set up using [heudiconv](https://heudiconv.readthedocs.io/en/latest/) (a heuristic-centric DICOM converter), mimicking the tutorial: http://reproducibility.stanford.edu/bids-tutorial-series-part-2a/